aymericbeaumet/metalsmith-concat/readme.md

 to `true`.

 #### insertNewLine
-Type: `Boolean` / `String`
+Type: `Boolean` | `String`
 Default: `true`

 Whether a trailing new line (`\n`) should be appended after each concatenated file.
-Unless you face a problem, you should keep this option on as removing it could cause invalid concatenated files (see [this article](http://evanhahn.com/newline-necessary-at-the-end-of-javascript-files/)).
+Unless you face a problem, you should keep this option enabled as removing it could cause invalid concatenated files (see [this article](http://evanhahn.com/newline-necessary-at-the-end-of-javascript-files/)).
 It is also possible to pass a string, in which case it will be used instead of `\n`.